veorq/blueflower/README.md

 Usage
 ------------

-From the projects' top directory, you can directly run
+From the project's top directory, you can directly run
 ```
 python ./blueflower/ directory [hashes]
 ```